 Recommended Ages: 14+

-This debut novel excels in conjuring a period-perfect atmosphere, filling it with communities full of hopeful and hopeless immigrants, speech tinged with distinct accents and the regretful flavor of old beliefs fading in the harsh light of modernity.
-It is an electric novel that growls with danger, hums with suspense and finally explodes with violence.
+This debut novel excels in conjuring a period-perfect atmosphere, communities hopeful and hopeless immigrants, speech tinged with distinct accents, and the regretful flavor of old beliefs fading in the harsh light of modernity.
+It is an electric novel that growls with danger, hums with suspense, and finally explodes with violence.
 But it is also a candlelit, gaslit novel furnished with glimpses of old New York in the midst of its transformation into the New York of today.
-It is a sandwich novel in which multiple layers of story develop in alternation, but also a full-course meal of a book with romance, mystery, fantasy and horror elements blended together and spiced with historical authenticity.
+It is a sandwich novel, in which multiple layers of story develop in alternation, but also a full-course meal of a book with romance, mystery, fantasy and horror elements blended together and spiced with historical authenticity.
 It is a literary novel that entertains, moving heart and mind at the same time.
-And it is also an outwardly attractive book.
+And it is an outwardly attractive book.
 I think I should mention this fact, since I would never have read it had not my eye been drawn to it on the stacks of the local library.
-You can't always judge a book by its cover, though.
-So now you have it from me.
+You can't always judge a book by its cover, so now you have it from me.
 I wholeheartedly vouch for this book.